 One of the first questions that we always ask is “How do you intend to use the data?”
 You’d be surprised (or maybe you wouldn’t) at how many teams can’t definitively answer this question.
 But it’s critical – if you want Quality data (now and in the future) – you need to have a clearly defined business case for the Use of the data.

 Without a business case, you won’t be able to effectively define the data that you need or have that critical executive management support to keep behaviors surrounding data quality initiatives going.
 I don’t know how many times I’ve seen solutions that were driven by an IT department fail because they didn’t have a clear business case that had top-down executive support.

-Anne Hale is the Director of Client Services at HL Group, Inc., a premier provider of mobile asset inventory management and warehouse solutions.
-She manages our client engagements, works with Wes on sales and marketing and is unusually preoccupied with good data.
+Anne Hale is the Director of Client Services at HL Group, Inc., a premier mobile asset inventory management and warehouse solutions provider.
+She manages our client engagements, works with Wes on sales and marketing, and is unusually preoccupied with good data.